mernesto/gemini-file-search/README.md

 ### 5. (Optional) Download Sample PDF Files for Testing

-To help you get started and see the File Search Tool in action, we've provided some sample PDF files you can download.
+To help you get started and see the File Search Tool in action, I've provided some sample PDF files you can download.
 These are optional - you can use your own PDF files for your analysis, but these samples are perfect for beginners who are new to the File Search Tool!

 **Download sample PDF files:**